wirybeaver/wirybeaver.github.io/_posts/2018-09-07-data-mining-note.md

 # Association

+## association problem
+uncover correlationship which is not explicitly recorded

+## market problem
+find which items are purchased together

 ## terminology
 - itemset.
 A collection of 0 or more co-occurring items.
 - $$\sigma(X)$$ itemset support account. \# transactions containing itemset X.